RxnRover/RxnRover/_sources/user_resources/user_guide/getting_started/experiment_manager.rst.txt

 Creating a New Experiment
 -------------------------

-To create a new experiment, use the "Create New Experiment" button.
+To create a new experiment, use the :guilabel:`Create New Experiment` button.
 This will open the "New Experiment" window, where the Experiment Name and Experiment Location are chosen.
 The Experiment Name will also be used as the experiment file name, so it should not include characters that would be invalid when